-We are a grassroots non-profit organisation that works with the community and local schools to provide english classes for underprivileged children in rural Bakong District near Siem Reap, and also Kampong Thom Province (1 hour from Phom Penh), Cambodia.
-Our goal is to provide the children with skills to write and speak English to give them more possibilities and choices in the future.
+We are a young non-profit organisation that works with the community and the local schools in Bakong District (16km from Siem Reap) to provide English classes for underprivileged children.
+Our goal is to provide the children with skills to speak and write in English to give them more possibilities and opportunities in the future.

 Babysitting / child care

 We depend on volunteers at all levels of the organization.
 We are in need of volunteers to help with MAINLY English teaching but there are also opportunities for those who would like to help with construction, fundraising, website content, photography, IT skills, and anything else you’d like to assist with.
 We are open to your creativity, and we are happy and thankful for your suggestions for how we can make our organisation even better!

 For english teaching we currently work with one public school in Bakong district and at our own school: Cristina English school.
 We have several classes over the day, starting from 8am in the morning.
 Between the lessons we have freetime and the weekends are free.

 The accommodation and schools are located in the Bakong district, a 30 minute tuk-tuk ride from the very tourist friendly Siem Reap.

 In At Cristina English school in Bakong we have a big house for the volunteers to stay and live.
 There are two rooms with a double bed and a big room with four beds in total.
 The big shared rooms has curtains around each bed, so you have enough privacy.